 Students must meet with a DSS staff member to review documentation requested accommodations.

-Students seeking disability accomodations from LWTech's Disability Support Services must submit appropriate documentation.
+Students seeking disability accommodations from LWTech's Disability Support Services must submit appropriate documentation.

 We are often asked about resources for students who believe they have Learning Disabilities and ADHD.
 LWTech does not offer diagnostic services.
 The following resources may have information that is helpful.